Towards Robust Execution of Long-Horizon Whole-Body Control Tasks

 Fan Shi is an Assistant Professor at the National University of Singapore, where he holds the prestigious NUS Presidential Young Professorship.
 His research lies at the intersection of artificial intelligence and robotics, with a focus on physical simulation, robot learning, and the development of scalable methods for embodied intelligence.
 His work has been recognized through awards and support from leading organizations, including the NVIDIA Academic Grant Program, Google Research, and the Swiss AI Initiative.

-Marcel Torne is a researcher at Stanford and Physical Intelligence.
+Marcel Torne is a researcher at Stanford University.
 His research focuses on learning-based assistive robots and methods for in-context adaptation of policies to unseen scenarios with an emphasis on human-centric approaches.